bippisb/CodeYatra/README.md

 # CodeYatra LGD Mapping App

-Welcome to the CodeYatra LGD Mapping App! 🌟 This app simplifies the process of mapping LGD (Local Government Directory) codes for different administrative levels such as states, districts, sub-districts, blocks, gram panchayats, and villages in India.
+Welcome to the "CodeYatra" LGD Mapping App! 🌟 This app simplifies the process of mapping LGD (Local Government Directory) codes for different administrative levels such as states, districts, sub-districts, blocks, gram panchayats, and villages in India.
 Whether you're a researcher, data analyst, or just curious about India's geography, this app is designed to make mapping a breeze.

 ### Basic Information